UKDynasty/ukdynasty.github.io/bylaws/index.md

 Rosters are a maximum of 25 players, with 9 starters.
 Starting lineups consist of 1 QB, 2 RBs, 3 WRs, 1 TE, and 2 RB/WR/TE flex spots.

+During the off-season, the roster limit will increase to 30.
+Teams must get their roster down to the in-season limit of 25 by the Sunday before week 1 at 6pm.
+If a franchise is over this limit when the deadline passes, players will be forcefully dropped to comply, in last-in-first-out order.

 There are 3 spots open for Injured Reserve (IR) on each roster.
 See the ESPN FAQs for more on this: http://games.espn.go.com/ffl/resources/help/faq?name=how-do-i-move-a-player-on-or-off-the-ir

 ### 1.2 Retired players